Beatriz-Yun/Beatriz-Yun/README.md

 💡 I'm looking forward to working as an NLP Engineer.

-💡 I'm interested in Dialog Summarization/Meeting Summarization.
+💡 Recently, interested in Dialog Summarization/Meeting Summarization.